-For easy wins, consider adding unlimited coffee and tea, and any other little extras to make a guest comfortable.
+For easy wins, consider adding unlimited coffee and tea, and any other little extras to make a guest comfortable such as business security cameras.
 There are tiny of inexpensive touches that go a long way.

 Got a top-of-the-line cooking gear and a stocked pantry full of oils and spices?
 Make sure that's pointed out in the listing (although you may need to let go of your babies, and realize the copper fry pan will be FINE).

 If you want to go the extra mile, invest in decent furniture like a desk and/or a travel crib.
 These are the things that will set you apart as a host from many others.

 Though these are more expensive investments, these may not be worth it until you have a few reviews and reservations under your belt.
 See what the demand is like first.